Citadel Securities: 2011–2019

 In 2014, the firm expanded its market-making offering to interest rate swaps.
 The company was also exempted from that year's Regulation Systems Compliance and Integrity (Reg SCI) act, a decision that was criticized by U.S. financial market analysts.
 Both Citadel and the SEC declined to comment.

-In August 2014, Citadel was fined $800,000 for irregularities in its trading practices between March 18, 2010, and January 8, 2013.
-Over a two-year period until September 2014, hundreds of thousands of OTC orders were removed from the firm's automated trading processes, requiring them to be handled manually by human traders.
-Citadel Securities then "traded for its own account on the same side of the market at prices that would have satisfied the orders," without immediately filling the orders at the same or better prices as required by FINRA rules.
+In June, 2014, the firm reached a settlement with four regulatory bodies that called for fines totaling $800,000.
+The agencies asserted that its automated trading programs failed to block erroneous orders.
+In one case, the release of a test version of a program resulted in a short sale of 2.75 million shares in 11 minutes, causing the company's stock price to plunge.
+In another case, a mistaken order for 45,000 shares caused a stock price to rise 132%.
+The cited incidents occurred between 2010 and 2013.

 By 2015 Citadel Securities had replaced Wall Street banks as the world's largest interest-rate-swap trader by number of transactions.
 In 2016, the company opened a new office in Sydney, Australia.

 In January 2017, the SEC fined Citadel $22.6 million for misleading clients regarding the way it priced trades.
 The SEC found that despite Citadel claiming it would provide or try to provide the best prices for retail orders routed by other broker-dealers, two of its algorithms did not internalize retail orders at the best price observed nor sought to obtain the best price in the marketplace.
 Citadel did not admit or deny these findings.
 The SEC fined Citadel again in December 2018, this time $3.5 million for incorrectly reporting nearly 80 million trades from 2012 to 2016, and also "willfully violat[ing] the broker-dealer books and records and reporting provisions."
 Citadel admitted to these findings.

 In October 2018, Bloomberg reported that 40% of Robinhood's revenue came from selling customer orders to firms such as Citadel Securities and Two Sigma Securities.